A bit about me...

 I am a registered, professionally accredited member of the National Counselling Society, and hold an Advanced Diploma in Integrative Counselling from a BACP accredited course.
 I've previously been an NHS midwife - DipHe Mid, a stop smoking specialist advisor and a holistic therapist - Dip IIHT.
 I also spent several years working as a counsellor with Kinergy, a Bristol based charity offering support to survivors of sexual abuse.

-I'm committed to ongoing professional development which has included subjects such as trauma, suicide, eating disorders, addiction, sandtray therapy, relationship work.
+I'm committed to ongoing professional development which has included subjects such as trauma, suicide, eating disorders, addiction, sand tray therapy, relationship work, neurodiversity and energy work.
 I also have knowledge and experience with working with medication.

 My own life has, at times been very challenging, yet I feel that this allows me to empathise with many different people and life situations.
-I am the mother of a large, grown up family and currently live in Bristol with my long term partner, a tiny dog and a huge, obstinate cat.
+I am the mother of a large, grown up family and currently live in Bristol with my long term partner, and a very small dog.

 Depression & Anxiety